kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

     * This will enable the component that will issue `ControllerPublishVolume` calls to use the `CSINodeInfo` as a mapping from cluster node ID to storage node ID.
     * This will enable the component that will issue `CreateVolume` to reconstruct `accessible_topology` and provision a volume that is accesible from specific node.

-  * Create/update Node API object with the CSI driver NodeID as the `csi.volume.kubernetes.io/nodeid` annotation.
+  * Update Node API object with the CSI driver NodeID as the `csi.volume.kubernetes.io/nodeid` annotation.
 The value of the annotation is a JSON blob, containing key/value pairs for each CSI driver.
 For example:
     ```
     csi.volume.kubernetes.io/nodeid: "{ \"driver1\": \"name1\", \"driver2\": \"name2\" }
     ```
     This annotation is deprecated and will be removed according to deprecation policy (1 year after deprecation).
+TODO mark deprecation date.

   * Create/update Node API object with `accessible_topology` as labels.
     There are no hard restrictions on the label format, but for the format to be used by the recommended setup, please refer to [Topology Representation in Node Objects](#topology-representation-in-node-objects).